amplitude/storybook-addon-amplitude/README.md

 }
 ```

-Tracking this event in this way allows you to build charts in Amplitude to show:
+Tracking the event in this way allows you to build charts in Amplitude to show:

-a) How many people have viewed your Storybook instance over time
+1. How many people have viewed your Storybook over time

-b) What category of pages people are viewing most frequently
+2. What categories people are viewing most frequently

-c) What pages people are viewing most frequently
+3. What pages people are viewing most frequently

+### User changes a story’s args
-When a user changes a story's args, this addon emits an event that looks like this:
+When a user changes a story's args, this add-on emits an event that looks like this:

 ```
 {